lukemellor0/lockwood-tech-test/README.md

 Starting the server:
 At the root of the project run `npm start`

-This project is a node.js express server, using mongoose to connect to a mongodb.
+This project is a node.js express server, using mongoose to connect to a MongoDB.

 ## Prerequisites

-+ Mongodb
++ MongoDB
 + Node.js